tiamatica/mutsu/docs/Configuration.md

 ### TestSpaces
 Default: `⍬`

 The TestSpaces can be either a single namespace or a vector of namespaces.
 To scan the entire workspace, set it to `#`.
+If it is empty, Mutsu will scan the calling space (the namespace that `Mutsu.RunTests` was invoked from) for any tests.

 ### PatternIgnoreCase
 Default: `1`

-Flag for whether or not to ignore case when searching for the patterns (specified below) for test, cleanup and setup.
+Flag for whether or not to ignore case when applying the search patterns (specified below) for tests, cleanup and setup functions.

 `0`: Case-sensitive match.
+`1`: Case-insensitive match.

 ### TestIncludePattern
 Default: `'^test|_test$'`

 All function names that match the expression will be run when calling `RunTests`.
-This is possible to modify to any regex filter.
+This must be a valid regex expression.

 ### CleanupIncludePattern
 Default: `'^cleanup'`

-Possible to modify to any regex filter.
-Cleanup functions are always executed after tests are done.
+Each test-suite (namespace with test functions) may contain cleanup functions.
+These are executed after all tests in a namespace have been run.
+In addition, if an unexpected error is signaled during the execution of a test, all cleanup functions are executed, followed by any setup functions before resuming the run of tests.

+This must be a valid regex expression.

 ### SetupIncludePattern
 Default: `'^setup'`